-Recent Example Demonstrates Danger of New Idaho LLC ActAdded by Hawley Troxell in Articles & Publications, Business Law, News on January 1, 2011
+Recent Example Demonstrates Danger of New Idaho LLC ActAdded by Hawley Troxell in Articles & Blogs, Business Law on January 1, 2011

 Caution: When owning and operating an Idaho LLC, the members must be careful to establish and follow an Operating Agreement that exactly matches their intent.
 Under Idaho Code 30-6-102, an ‘Operating Agreement’ can be any agreement, written, oral, or implied, and does not have to be defined as an Operating Agreement.
 This means that, even when members sign a formal Operating Agreement, they may unintentionally amend that Operating Agreement through another writing, an oral agreement, or an implied agreement by course of conduct.
 This danger of the new Idaho LLC Act was on full display in a recent case that came to us.
 As a teachable moment, here is a summary using hypothetical terms.